-Other staff and Governors complete either the online training 'Safeguarding Everyone Level 1' or Safeguarding Children Level 2 and complete refresher training every 3 years thereafter.
+Other staff and Governors complete either the online training 'Safeguarding Level 1' or Safeguarding in Education and complete refresher training every 3 years thereafter.

 The DSL will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach and curriculum planning.